FreeRADIUS

 • Plan-to-policy mapping.

-• CoA restore and disconnect flows where supported.
+• CoA restore and disconnect flows only where the NAS and tenant policy support them.

 • Support evidence for blocked, online, slow, or mismatched users.